Communications Visa Sponsorship Jobs in Indiana

 Which visa types are most common for communications roles in Indiana?

-The H-1B is the most common visa for communications professionals in Indiana, covering roles like public relations manager, corporate communications specialist, and marketing communications manager, provided the position requires a relevant bachelor's degree or higher.
+The H-1B visa is the most common visa for communications professionals in Indiana, covering roles like public relations manager, corporate communications specialist, and marketing communications manager, provided the position requires a relevant bachelor's degree or higher.
 Australians may qualify for the E-3 visa, which follows similar requirements but bypasses the H-1B lottery.
-Some roles at multinational companies may also support L-1 transfers for existing employees.
+Some roles at multinational companies may also support L-1 visa transfers for existing employees.

 Which cities in Indiana have the most communications visa sponsorship jobs?